 Once you have shortlisted your ideal candidates, conduct background and reference checks on them.
 Get in touch with their former employers to learn about their past performance and conduct.

 Ask their former employers whether or not they would recommend the candidate for the position, and their reason in case they advise you against doing it.
 This will give you a fair idea of whether or not they will be an ideal fit for the role.

 5. Get your onboarding and training process right

-Your responsibility of onboarding excellent hotel maintenance workers doesn’t end at making the job offer.
-It’s crucial you get your onboarding and training process spot on as well, to make sure that they familiarize themselves with the company culture and understand what’s expected of them.
+Your responsibility of onboarding excellent hotel maintenance workers doesn’t end with making the job offer.
+You must get your onboarding and training process spot on as well, to make sure that they familiarize themselves with the company culture and understand what’s expected of them.
 Also, providing them with the necessary training will make sure that they carry out their jobs with perfection.

 This will give you a fair idea about how engaged and satisfied the candidate is with the position, and also give you valuable insights to improve your recruitment process.

 The result of an effective hotel maintenance staff – is comfortable and a happy guest.

 In return, he or she may put in a good word for you amongst their friends, family, or even strangers on the Internet, saying how amazing everything about your hotel was.